hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/1- Terraform Basics (HCL).md

-# terraform apply -auto-approve
+#### terraform apply -auto-approve

-Which of the options can be used to run a terraform apply without confirmation?
+Which of the options can be used to run a terraform apply without confirmation?    -auto-approve